 7. PENALTIES

-If «Customer Name» fails to submit prescheduling or real-time scheduling information to BPA as required and by the deadlines in section 4 of this exhibit, then «Customer Name» may be subject to applicable Unauthorized Increase charges, consistent with BPA’s applicable Wholesale Power Rate Schedules and GRSPs.
+If «Customer Name» fails to submit prescheduling or real-time scheduling information to BPA as required and by the deadlines in section 4 of this exhibit, then «Customer Name» may be subject to applicable Unauthorized Increase charges, consistent with BPA’s applicable Power Rate Schedules and GRSPs.

 8. AFTER THE FACT

-BPA and «Customer Name» agree to reconcile all transactions, schedules and accounts at the end of each month (as early as possible within the first ten calendar days of the next month).
+BPA and «Customer Name» shall reconcile all transactions, schedules and accounts at the end of each month (as early as possible within the first ten calendar days of the next month).
 BPA and «Customer Name» shall verify all transactions pursuant to this Agreement as to product or type of service, hourly amounts, daily and monthly totals, and related charges.

-Option 1: Include the following for customers exclusively served by Transfer Service or for customers that are BOTH directly-connected and served by Transfer Service.
+Option 1: Include the following for customers exclusively served by Transfer Service and for customers that are BOTH directly-connected and served by Transfer Service.

 9. REVISIONS